cga-garcia/EasyCA/README.md

 Open a terminal and create a directory for your new CA

-Ensure the `bin` directory and the `openssl.cnf` file are present in this directory the you can run commands
+Ensure the `bin` directory and the `openssl.cnf` file are present in this directory

+Then you can run commands

 ```